DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 ```
 [[ddRunSnippets?
 	&snippets=`{
-		"someSnippet": {
+		someSnippet: {
-			"exampleParam": "Example value."
+			exampleParam: Example value.
-		},
+		}

-		"otherSnippet": {
+		otherSnippet: {
-			"exampleParam1": {
+			exampleParam1: {
-				"objectField": "“exampleParam1” is an object, not a string.",
+				objectField: “exampleParam1” is an object, not a string.
-				"otherField": "So, “someSnippet” result will be replace the [+someSnippet+] placeholder here.",
+				otherField: So, “someSnippet” result will be replace the [+someSnippet+] placeholder here.
-				"anotherField": {
+				anotherField: {
-					"deepField": "Snipepts results placeholders will work fine independent of object depth.",
+					deepField: Snipepts results placeholders will work fine independent of object depth.
-					"otherDeepField": "[+someSnippet+] works here."
+					otherDeepField: The palceholder [+someSnippet+] works here too.
 				}
 			}
 		}